symeo-io/symeo-js/README.md

 ## Create your local configuration file

-Create a `symeo.local.yml` file in the root of your project, defining the values matching your configuration contract:
+Create a `symeo.local.yml` file in the root of your project, defining the values matching your configuration contract.

+For example:
 ```yaml
 aws:
   region: "eu-west-3"